-Albert Frantz, an enthusiastic member of the Vienna Toastmasters club in Austria, exudes a polished stage presence.
-Born in the United States, he is a distinguished classical pianist now residing in music-rich Vienna.
-Frantz’s debut CD in 2012 was an official jury nomination for the German Record Critics Award, among the most distinguished honors in the music industry.
-Two of his CDs, both of music by Franz Liszt, will be released within the next year.
+Albert Frantz exudes a polished stage presence as both a distinguished classical pianist and speaker.
+Born in the United States, he now resides in music-rich Vienna.
+Frantz's debut CD in 2012 was an official jury nomination for the German Record Critics Award, among the most distinguished honors in the music industry.
+He has also released two CDs since that time, both of music by Franz Liszt.
 Yet the road to success for the pianist has been filled with adversity every step of the way.

 Start with the fact that, when Frantz was a child, his piano teacher said he’d never be able to play (telling his parents they shouldn’t waste their money on lessons).
 His parents didn’t show any faith either—Frantz says his father disdained classical music for being “elitist” and his mother accused him of wasting his brain.

 The wounds weren’t just emotional.
 Frantz suffered daunting physical setbacks: He experienced severe spinal pain as a young man, preventing him from playing for a number of years.
 A few years ago, he was hit by a speeding tram in Vienna, resulting in a broken wrist—a devastating injury for a pianist.
 In each case, he found a way to forge ahead, undeterred by the string of roadblocks.

 His ultimate success reflects a timeless lesson: Perseverance pays off.

 Frantz has learned to embrace his challenges, saying dreams are where inspiration and fear intersect.
 “I discovered that you can have total uncertainty in the external world, but if in your internal world you have total certainty, you will find a way.”

 He references life obstacles and how they strengthen and shape us.
 “Breaking my wrist thus became my breakthrough,” which, he says, inspired him to learn a challenging musical score written for only one hand.